memgraph/docs/docs/reference-guide/transactions.md

 ### Distinguish between transactions

-Since Memgraph v2.9.0, users can pass additional metadata when starting a transaction.
-The `SHOW TRANSACTIONS;` returns the user-defined transaction metadata.
+You can pass additional metadata when starting a transaction which will be visible when running the `SHOW TRANSACTIONS;` query, thus allowing you to identify each transaction precisely.
-This way, each unique transaction is easily identifiable.

 ### Terminate transactions